 An escrow account is used to set aside money for annual property taxes and homeowners insurance.
 Your mortgage lender manages this account on your behalf.
 You fund this account by paying a predetermined amount of money into it each month.
-Then, once per year, your lender uses that money to pay taxes and insurance premiums on your home.
+Then, your lender uses that money to pay taxes and insurance premiums on your home.

 This protects the lender, because it ensures that those taxes and premiums are paid on time and in full.
 But, you can also think of an escrow account as a helpful budgeting tool for yourself, because it spreads out payments on what would otherwise be large lump sums.
 Property taxes and homeowners insurance premiums are due only once each year, but are large expenses that for most homeowners will require planning and saving toward.